-“The current vintage of the most classical red is the 2012 Reserva, a wine from the new team that started in 2008 (but didn’t take over until 2013).
-It’s already a less extracted wine compared with the wines from the early 2000s, looking for more elegance.
+“The current vintage of the Bodegas’ most classical red is the 2012 Reserva, a wine from the new team that started in 2008 (but didn’t take over until 2013).
+It’s already a less extracted wine compared with the wines from the early 2000s, and looking to be more elegance.
 This is Tempranillo (but future vintages will have some Garnacha and Graciano), and they have used French oak, which provides a more serious profile with hints of peat and forest floor rather than the vanilla-driven notes lent by American oak.
 It’s balsamic and has notes of cigar ash, from a low-yielding year with good ripeness, pretty apt for Reserva-style wines.
 30,000 bottles and 1,500 magnums produced.
 It was bottled in June 2017.

 Gómez Cruzado is one of the historical names from the Barrio de la Estación in Haro that has come back to life in 2013 with the help of the winemaking and vineyard team of Juan Antonio Leza and David González.
 They keep a traditional range of wines and have a more modern line of whites and reds.” – 90 points, Wine Advocate – Luis Guttierez